 A flatter chicken means the drumsticks and thighs are also exposed to direct oven heat.
 The results are juicy breast, juicy thighs, crispy and evenly browned skin.

-Start with a clean, dry chicken with breast side down on clean cutting board (or other surface).
+Start with a clean, dry chicken with breast side down on a clean cutting board or large plate.

 After rinsing the chicken, use paper towels to pat until thoroughly dry.
-The dry skin will turn nice and crisp while roasting.
+The dry skin will turn crisp while roasting.